couchbaselabs/tuqtng/docs/n1ql-v1.md

     }

-What should `SELECT VALUE(contact) FROM contacts AS contact OVER contact.children AS child` produce?
+What should `SELECT VALUE(contact) FROM contacts AS contact OVER child IN contact.children` produce?

 Agreement that it should produce: